Tor1surphY/TheArtOfReadableCodeNote/README.md

 especially if the consequences are dire, as with a security bug.

 ### 5. Deciding how long a name should be

+- shorter name is okay for shorter scope

+When you go on a short vacation, you typically pack less luggage than if you go on a long vacation.

+- Acronyms and Abbreviations

+Would a new teammate understand what the name means?

+If so, then  project-specific abbreviations are probably okay.

+- Throwing Out Unneeded Words

+`convertToString()` is not clear and simple as `toString()`

 ### 6. Using name formatting to pack extra information

+`to_be_process` for variable names

+`ClassName`     for class names

+`quickSort()`   for function names

+`MAX_DATA_SIZE` for macro definition names

+`my_name_`      for const variable names

+`_my_sercet`    for private variable names in class

+### Summary

+- Use specific words
+- Avoid generic names
+- Use concrete names
+- Attach important details
+- Use longer names for larger scopes
+- Use capitalization, underscores, and so on in a meaningful way

+# Chapter3 Names That Can’t Be Misconstrued